-Your doctor is likely to recommend drinking lots of fluids, using stool softeners and eating a fiber-rich diet in the weeks after surgery to avoid constipation and excessive straining that can lead to recurrence of the rectal prolapse.
-Most people are able to return to normal activities within four to six weeks after surgery.
+Your doctor is likely to recommend drinking lots of fluids, using stool softeners, and eating a fiber-rich diet in the weeks after surgery to avoid constipation and excessive straining that can lead to recurrence of the rectal prolapse.
+Most people are able to return to normal activities within 4 to 6 weeks after surgery.

 Some people require physical therapy to relearn how to use the pelvic floor muscles.